Table of Contents Show

 As suggested, an adult requires 21-38 grams of fibre per day.
 This fibre intake varies as it depends on the age and sex of an individual.

-It’s recommended to have legumes as cooked lentils nearly 198 grams can provide 16 grams of fiber.
-This fulfils almost half the requirement.
-Thus Hemorrhoid high fibre diet includes legumes.
+It’s recommended to have legumes such as cooked lentils, which are nearly 198 grams and can provide 16 grams of fiber.
+This fulfills almost half the requirement.
+Thus Hemorrhoid high-fiber diet includes legumes.

 2. Bell Pepper and Celery